 Vehicle’s Registration Fee

-Take note that some states such as Alaska, Delaware, Montana, New Hampshire, and Oregon do not pay sales tax on used car sales while some states pay less than 3%.
-Let us take a look at the used car sales taxes per state according to “World Population Review”.
+Take note, according to New Mexico Legislator site, that some states such as Alaska, Delaware, Montana, New Hampshire, and Oregon do not pay sales tax on used car sales while some states pay less than 3%.

 Used car sales Tax Rates in US States